bmwcarit/ramses-composer-docs/doc/advanced/skinning/README.md

 ## Setting up the shader

 As a starting point for setting up a shader for a skinned mesh a template shader is included in the RamsesComposer distribution in the `resources/shaders/` subfolder.
-The fragment shader is
+The fragment shader can look like this for example:

 ```
 #version 300 es